Glossary

 • fixed income An asset class, where returns are received at regular intervals and at predictable levels.
 The most common type of fixed income security is the bond.
 Some investors include loans and private debt in this category.

-• private equity An asset class where money is invested into a private company, or the privatization of a company.
+• private equity An asset class where money is invested into a private company, or the privatisation of a company.
 Most investors aim to invest into a company, take a majority stake, improve the company and then exit their investment at a large profit.

 B